-And to learn as fast as you can, you start talking, empathizing and testing your assumptions with real customers as much as you can.
-Besides that, you and your team put a lot of efforts analyzing the data coming from the tests to validate or not the assumptions.
+And to learn as fast as you can, you start talking, empathizing, and testing your assumptions with real customers as much as you can.
+Besides that, you and your team put a lot of effort into analyzing the data coming from the tests to validate or not the assumptions.

 2. PLANNING FRAMEWORK: RIGID VS. FLEXIBLE

-Besides the BMC, you perform other analysis (financial, market size, etc) with the purpose of supporting your short and medium-term validation process (instead of trying to predict long-term outcomes).
+Besides the BMC, you perform other analyses (financial, market size, etc) with the purpose of supporting your short and medium-term validation process (instead of trying to predict long-term outcomes).

 3. EXECUTION FOCUS: EFFICIENCY VS. EFFECTIVENESS

-With your business plan on hands, you start working as efficient as you can.
+With your business plan in hand, you start working as efficiently as you can.
 You know that following the step-by-step execution validated by successful entrepreneurs in this business model may lead you to success.
 You already know what success looks like, so you focus your attention on how well you’re doing the tasks to be there.

-With you Business Model Canvas drawn on a board, your attention is laser focused on testing your most important assumptions and learning about them as quick as you can.
+With your Business Model Canvas drawn on a board, your attention is laser-focused on testing your most important assumptions and learning about them as quickly as you can.

-Once you still don’t know exactly what are the things that will actually work in your business, you won’t put much effort on perfectly designing your internal processes nor hiring more people to execute them.
-First, you invest your time on testing and learning.
+Once you still don’t know exactly what the things that will actually work in your business are, you won’t put much effort into perfectly designing your internal processes or hiring more people to execute them.
+First, you invest your time in testing and learning.

 4. STRUCTURE STATE: DEFINITIVE VS. TEMPORARY

-After thoroughly studying about the business model and designing a business plan, you set everything you need to run the business processes.
-Now, you are working to convince the customers that your business overall offer is better when compared to your competitors.
+After thoroughly studying the business model and designing a business plan, you set everything you need to run the business processes.
+Now, you are working to convince the customers that your business’s overall offer is better when compared to your competitors.